-From dinner time to snack time, meal prep and so much more, we know you spend tons of time in your kitchen.
+With the holiday season approaching, we know you’ll soon be spending lots of time in your kitchen.
 Since it’s basically the heart of the house, being organized is key.
 We’ve gathered some of our favorite kitchen organizing tips that will keep you out of the disaster zone and help you transform the way you use the family’s favorite space.
 Scroll down to see them all.

 Pantry storage can be a doozy!
 Something that can take up a lot of room is canned goods.
 From soup to fruit, veggies and stews, you need an efficient way to keep them all organized.
 An easy way to do this is using a magazine holder or a soda box to create the perfect DIY can dispenser.
 We love the one spotted over at Perfection Gone Astray.